spcan/easy-complex/README.md

 ## Features

-  - Explicit cast from integers, unsigned integers and floats to Exponential Complex Number (ExpComplex).
+  - Explicit cast from integers, unsigned integers and floats to Rectangular (Complex) and Exponential (EComplex) Complex Number.
   - Easy operations with overloaded standard operators.
   - A custom Display trait implementation that prints in either exponential form or coordinate form.
   - Compatibility with the num-traits crate through the feature "num_complex\_compatibility".